Which is the better recipe for marriage success – wine nut & wine nut, or wine nut & wine novice, ponders Peter Richards

 Allowing work to impinge on personal space is not the only potential disaster area for mutual amateurs du vin, however.
 ‘Going into wine shops together is an absolute nightmare,’ offers PR and events consultant Kate Sweet, who is married to Warren Adamson, director of New Zealand Winegrowers Europe’s office.
 ‘We’re like kids in a sweet shop, when the last thing we need is another case or £120 bill.’

-Restaurants are another, according to Susanna Forbes.
+Restaurants are another potential disaster for wine lovers, according to Susanna Forbes.
 ‘It can take forever to decide which wine to order – we’re practically at our pudding before we’ve chosen an apéritif.
 The sommeliers must hate it.’

-As for the temptation to over-analyse and get bogged down in the minutiae of wine geekery, most wine couples claim to be in control.
+As for the temptation to over-analyse and get bogged down in the minutiae of wine geekery, most wine lovers claim to be in control.

 ‘That can happen at the beginning, when you’re young and energetic and pontificating about every wine in front of you,’ gently suggests Chilean winemaker Felipe García, husband of fellow winemaker Constanza Schwaderer.
 ‘But with time you relax.
 Life is to be enjoyed and wine helps a great deal in this regard.’
 He adds: ‘Every wine is a new opportunity to share with your wife and be happy for however long that 75cl bottle lasts.’

-As regards drinking habits, it seems that tastes either coincide or gradually converge within these vinous couplings (failing this, mutually desirable territory is established).
+As regards drinking habits of wine lovers, it seems that tastes either coincide or gradually converge within these vinous couplings (failing this, mutually desirable territory is established).
 As Kathy Jordan comments, ‘if this wasn’t the case it would be very difficult when we are putting our own wine blends together as we would never be able to agree on the same blend!’

 And of course exceptions can be made simply by keeping two bottles on the go, one for each palate.
 ‘Warren’s good at keeping a bottle of my favourites – Riesling or Sauvignon Blanc – in the fridge, just in case,’ confides Kate Sweet.
 ‘They’re in the section marked: In times of emergency, break glass and administer to wife.’